Plant

 Do you need to thin arugula rocket?
 Lastly, if you’re a big arugula fan, you can grow it indoors any time of the year under grow lights (10 hours of light per day works best).
 You won’t get it in industrial amounts, but it’s still a nice green to have at all times.

-Arugula bolting – should you pinch the flowers off?
+Arugula bolting – Should you pinch the flowers off?

 If we won’t be thinning, let’s talk about pinching.
 Once the weather heats up, this cool-weather crop will immediately bolt – or go to seed.
 You can stall this process for a little bit and pinch the flowers off.
 This will give you a few more days of edible arugula.